kaanarikk/Grape-Instance-Segmentation-For-Viticulture/README.md

 Purpose: To support instance-based segmentation of frost-damaged and healthy grape leaves and clusters using YOLO-based models, particularly YOLOv11s+ASPP.
 Licensing: Academic use only (please cite the associated IEEE Access paper).

-This dataset was collected in April 2025 after a severe frost event in Manisa, Turkey.
-It contains high-resolution, pixel-level labeled images of grapevine leaves and grape clusters categorized into four classes:

-Frozen Grape

-Frozen Leaf

-Healthy Grape

-Healthy Leaf

 2. Data Structure
 Total Images (after preprocessing): ~1100
 Image Format: JPEG (.jpg), 24-bit color